c3g/web-app-template/README.md

 ```
 ### Adding a route to the nginx server

-On the web proxy, the configuration are all in `/etc/nginx/conf.d`.
-You can create a server directly use the * certificate valid for all the `*.c3g-app.sd4h.ca` adresses installed on the system, for example, for <my new app>:
+On the web proxy, the configurations are all in `/etc/nginx/conf.d`.
+You can create a server directly use the * certificate valid for all the `*.c3g-app.sd4h.ca` addresses installed on the system, for example, for <my new app>:

 ```
 server {